yvesh/plg_jooag_shariff/README.md

 - [x] v3.0 - Initial release with Heise Shariff Library and Shariff Backend integration
 - [x] v3.1 - Icon ordering, more bugifixing, facebook api integration, move assets folder to the joomla media folder
 - [x] v3.2 - Custom settings for theme and orienation in every shorttag e.g. {shariff orientation:vertical theme:grey}
+- [x] v3.2.2 - Reduce the size of the plugin (get rid of the Shariff Backend docs and fluff)
 - [ ] v3.3 - Integration for more Componentes e.g. Zoo, K2, SobiPro, Seblod
 - [ ] v3.4 - Overhaul the output and allow multiple instances
 - [ ] v3.5 - Maybe shorttag parameter support for custom icons, backend integration and other shariff settings
-- [ ] v3.6 - Reduce the size of the plugin (get rid of the Shariff Backend docs and fluff)
 - [ ] v3.x - Ongoing integration of updates from Shariff Libraray & Backend
 - [ ] v3.x - If you have a good idea, maybe this is the next v3.x